Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Optical Flow and Nowcasting

 \section{Optical Flow and Nowcasting}

-Most traditional precipitation nowcasting methods are based on the assumption of persistence -- that precipitation in the near future will closely resemble the present state.
-In an Eulerian framework, this assumption corresponds to simply repeating the most recent observation, accuracy of which quickly drops with increasing lead time as precipitation systems move.
+Most traditional precipitation nowcasting methods build on the assumption of persistence -- precipitation in the near future will closely resemble the present state.
+In an Eulerian framework, this assumption corresponds to simply replicating the most recent observation, but the accuracy of such nowcast quickly drops as precipitation systems move elsewhere.

 A more realistic formulation adopts a Lagrangian perspective, in which precipitation features are assumed to persist while being transported by an advection (motion) field.
 Under this view, nowcasting is reduced to estimating a motion field and advecting the most recent precipitation observation forward in time according to this field.
 This assumption forms the basis of classical radar extrapolation and optical-flow-based nowcasting methods.
 Under this view, the temporal evolution of the precipitation field is governed by the advection equation: